gyorokpeter/public/README.md

 # public
-This repo contains the solutions to Advent of Code in Q.
+Welcome to my public repo.
+This repo contains things such as solutions to Advent of Code challenges and other programming puzzles in Q, as well as other small side projects.

 # What is Q?